+1. How well did Britain exploit its strengths and compensate for its weaknesses in its wars with France?

-- 1. How well did Britain exploit its strengths and compensate for its weaknesses in its wars with France? - 2.
-The French Revolution was perceived by many as an unacceptable disruption of the balance of power on the continent.
-Were there any feasible alternatives to war for any of the great powers to confront this challenge? - 3.
-What factor most contributed to Napoleon's defeat in 1814-1815? - 4.
-Napoleon achieved remarkable successes during the period 1805-1807.
-Why was he not able to duplicate these successes in 1812-1815? - 5.
-Could France's continental adversaries have succeeded without the support and contributions of Great Britain? - 6.
-Did Napoleon ever win a decisive victory?
+2. How well did Revolutionary France (1792-1802) exploit its strengths and compensate for its weaknesses in its wars with Britain and her coalition partners?

+3. The French Revolution was perceived by many as an unacceptable disruption of the balance of power on the continent.
+Were there any feasible alternatives to war for any of the great powers to confront this challenge?

-- 7. Which was more important for Napoleon's defeat: the Emperor's self-defeating actions or the strategic performance of his adversaries? - 8.
-Was the Battle of Trafalgar decisive? - 9.
-How strategically important were operations in secondary theaters for determining the outcome of the wars examined in this case? - 10.
-Some have argued that Great Britain's effort in the Peninsular War (1807-1814) was the essential factor in Napoleon's final defeat in 1814.
-Do you agree? - 11.
-In fighting France, which factor was most important for Britain, its military and naval instruments of war or its economic power? - 12.
-Was Napoleon's Continental System the single greatest factor in his eventual defeat? - 13.
-What enabled the final coalition to succeed when all its predecessors had failed? - 14.
-Are the factors that make for a strategically effective coalition different for winning a war and for maintaining the peace? - 15.
-Does Mahan's concept of "sea power" provide an adequate explanation for the outcome of the Wars of the French Revolution and Napoleon? - 16.
-Is Mahan correct to argue that Britain's triumph over Napoleonic France was only possible through the means of "exhaustion" of the French state?
-(See, Influence of Sea Power upon the French Revolution and Empire, Vol. 2, page 411) - 17.
-In the Peloponnesian War, the land power, Sparta, defeated the sea power, Athens.
-What differences can be found in this case to account for the opposite result in the wars between Britain and France? - 18.
-Just as the Peace of Nicias (421 B.C.) broke down almost immediately, the Peace of Amiens (1802) also ended in abrupt failure.
-What explains why these peace agreements failed, and what does this tell us about the challenges of war termination? - 19.
-What role did Clausewitz's trinity (passion, reason, chance) play in the genesis and outcome of the Wars of the French Revolution (1792-1802)? - 20.
-Napoleon helped inspire Clausewitz's concept of "Genius" and Clausewitz even labeled Napoleon "the God of War."
+4. What factor most contributed to Napoleon's defeat in 1814-1815?

+5. Napoleon achieved remarkable successes during the period 1805-1807.
+Why was he unable to duplicate these successes in 1812-1815?

+6. Could France's continental adversaries have succeeded in achieving their political aims of reversing and containing the expansion of French power without the support and contributions of Great Britain?

+7. Did Napoleon ever win a decisive victory?

+8. Which was more important for Napoleon's defeat: the Emperor's self-defeating actions or the strategic performance of his adversaries?

+9. Was the Battle of Trafalgar decisive?

+10. How strategically important were operations in secondary theaters for determining the outcome of the wars examined in this case?

+11. Some have argued that Great Britain's effort in the Peninsular War (1807-1814) was the essential factor in Napoleon's final defeat in 1814.
+Do you agree?

+12. In fighting France, which factor was most important for Britain, its military and naval instruments of war or its economic power?

+13. Was Napoleon's Continental System the single greatest factor in his eventual defeat?

+14. What enabled the final coalition to succeed when all its predecessors had failed?

+15. Are the factors that make for a strategically effective coalition different for winning a war than for maintaining the peace?

+16. Does Mahan's concept of "sea power" provide an adequate explanation for the outcome of the Wars of the French Revolution and Napoleon?

+17. Is Mahan correct to argue that Britain's triumph over Napoleonic France was only possible through the "exhaustion" of the French state?
+(See, The Influence of Sea Power upon the French Revolution and Empire, vol. 2, page 411)

+18. In the Peloponnesian War, the land power, Sparta, defeated the sea power, Athens.
+What differences can be found in this case to account for the opposite result in the wars between Britain and France?

+19. Just as the Peace of Nicias (421 B.C.) broke down almost immediately, the Peace of Amiens (1802) also ended in abrupt failure.
+What explains why these peace agreements failed, and what does this tell us about the challenges of war termination?

+20. What role did Clausewitz's trinity (passion, reason, chance) play in the genesis and outcome of the Wars of the French Revolution (1792-1802)?

+21. Napoleon helped inspire Clausewitz's concept of "Genius" and Clausewitz even labeled Napoleon "the God of War."
 How can this be reconciled with the outcome of the case?

 1. Kennedy, Paul.
 The Rise and Fall of the Great Powers: Economic Change and Military Conflict from 1500 to 2000.
 New York: Random House, 1987.
 Pages 73-100, 115-139.
+BOOK